kohesive/elasticsearch-data-import-handler/README.md

 * Process full load and incremental updates
 * Output columnar and structured JSON to Elasticsearch

 Running is simple.
-Download a release, and then run it:
+With Java 8 installed, download a release and then run it:

 ```
 kohesive-es-dih <configFile.conf>